tomyandita234-source/mogi-unified-suite/DOCKER_INSTRUCTIONS.md

 ### Common Issues

 1. **Permission Denied Errors**

     - Solution: Run PowerShell/Command Prompt as Administrator

 2. **Port Already in Use**

     - Solution: Stop conflicting services or change ports in docker-compose.yml

 3. **Build Failures**

     - Solution: Check internet connection and try again
     - Run: `docker-compose build --no-cache`

 4. **Containers Not Starting**
     - Check logs: `docker-compose logs`
     - Ensure Docker Desktop is running

 ### Windows-Specific Issues

 1. **Docker Desktop Not Starting**

     - Ensure Windows Subsystem for Linux (WSL2) is installed
     - Enable required Windows features:
         - Hyper-V
         - Windows Subsystem for Linux
         - Virtual Machine Platform

 2. **File Sharing Issues**
     - In Docker Desktop Settings > Resources > File Sharing
     - Add your project directory to shared paths

 ## Data Persistence

-MongoDB data is stored in a Docker volume, which means your data will persist even if you stop and restart the containers.
+MySQL data is stored in a Docker volume, which means your data will persist even if you stop and restart the containers.

 To completely remove all data:

 ```bash
 docker-compose down -v
 ```